SciML/DiffEqDocs.jl/docs/src/types/dae_types.md

 ### Constructors

-`DAEProblem(f,u0,du0,tspan)` : Defines the ODE with the specified functions.
+`DAEProblem{isinplace}(f,u0,du0,tspan)` : Defines the DAE with the specified functions.
+`isinplace` optionally sets whether the function is inplace or not.
+This is determined automatically, but not inferred.

 ### Fields